 Character Arc and Meaning

-It was clear that the Authors of this film wanted to depict Hanna as a young girl who came into her own, who strengthened her resolve as a natural killer.
-The bookend scenes with the stag at the beginning and Marissa (Cate Blanchett) at the end show the Audience that while this girl has grown, she has returned to the life that was set out for her–that of a hunter and trained assassin.
+It was clear that the Authors of this film set out to show Hanna as a young girl who came into her own, who strengthened her resolve as a natural killer.
+The bookend scenes with the stag at the beginning and Marissa (Cate Blanchett) at the end show the Audience that while this girl has grown, she has returned to the life set for her–that of a hunter and trained assassin.

 The cold-hearted way in which she delivers the line “I missed your heart” suggests a Personal Tragedy.
 This is where the meaning of the film resonates with the repercussions of the character’s arc.
 Only by maintaining the perspective of a cold-hearted killer was Hanna able to successfully complete her mission of revenge.
 It may have left her feeling personally unresolved and “down” (the tragedy part), but it resolved the problems in the story at large.
 By killing Marissa, Hanna closed the book on the CIA’s super-soldier program.